MrMatAP/mrmat-hello-swift/README.md

 # MrMat :: Hello Swift

-Swift Experiments
+Experiments in native Swift.

 [![Build](https://github.com/MrMatAP/mrmat-hello-swift/actions/workflows/build.yml/badge.svg)](https://github.com/MrMatAP/mrmat-hello-swift/actions/workflows/build.yml)

+> This is a native Swift project, not an XCode project.
+You can therefore not add additional things to it beyond Swift itself

 ## How to use this

 This repository serves as a demonstration on how to get a Swift project on its feet.
 There is currently nothing truly functional demonstrated except for a reasonable CI process.

 ## How to build this